 - income from other sources.

 Any commitment made on the University’s behalf to provide goods, services, or assets to an external party must be documented in a written revenue agreement executed by an authorized individual.
-Refer to Procedure 2100 PR.01 for guidance on who to contact and the process to follow for drafting, negotiating, obtaining appropriate review, and executing different kinds of revenue agreements.
+Refer to Procedure 2100 PR.01 Executing Revenue Agreements for guidance on who to contact and the process to follow for drafting, negotiating, obtaining appropriate review, and executing the following kinds of revenue agreements:

 If the revenue agreement raises constructive receipt, tax-exempt bond compliance, insurance, tax, or other issues, then the contact unit, reviewer and/or signer will ensure that these issues are addressed by the appropriate units before the revenue agreement is executed.

-The revenue agreement must be signed by an authorized individual (link to Signature Authority tool).
+The revenue agreement must be signed by an authorized individual.
 Generally, the reviewer will forward the agreement to an authorized individual for signature once they have reviewed and obtained necessary approvals for the agreement.
-To identify who should be reviewing and signing a specific type of revenue agreement, use the Signature Authority Tool (link).
+To identify who should be reviewing and signing a specific type of revenue agreement, use the Signature Authority Tool.
 For more information on signature authority, see Policy 1104 Signature Authority, Approval Authority and Access for Financial Transactions.

 Because the University uses accrual basis accounting, all material amounts of revenue and the associated accounts receivable and deferred revenue must be recognized in the University’s accounting system in the period in which it is earned; and accounts should be established for uncollectible accounts, provisions for contractual adjustments, and discounts where necessary.